 If you are caught in a flood, landslide or avalanche move away from the area as soon as it is safe to do so.
 Follow what the locals are doing.
 Try not to drink unclean water unless there is no option.
 Once out of the area, unless you are injured you can continue your travels as usual.

 If you are caught in a major earthquake make your way to your Embassy in Kathmandu.
 If you are in an area not affected, then stay there in the short term until you see the situation.
-In 2015 India opened its borders to foreign tourist, giving a two-week visa-free stay to enable tourists to make their way back to their homeland.
+In 2015 India opened its borders to foreign tourists, giving a two-week visa-free stay to enable tourists to make their way back to their homeland.

 Many embassies in Kathmandu utilized relief air transport to take their nationals out of the country.
 At that time we were lucky the Kathmandu airport was not affected.
 But communications remained difficult for a few days and things did not get back to any sort of normality for weeks.